vkdolea/age-system/README.md

 - **Spanish**: by Discord user *ForjaSalvaje#2419*.

 ## Change log
+### 0.7.1 [2021-06-01]
+#### Fixed
+- Updated French localization.
+- Corrected a few typos on Brazilian Portuguese localiztion.
+- Addressed styling issue causing a text fileds to have the same color as background

 ### 0.7.0 [2021-05-30]
 #### Added
 - New fancy layout for Vehicle sheet.